+Things are getting crazy around here!
+It’s that time of year when the calendar just keeps filling up and the time I have to cook dinner just keeps going down.
 Last night we had Cafe Rio for dinner because I had a late meeting and the hubster is out of town on a business trip.
-The night before I bought a rotisserie chicken at the grocery store, whipped up some instant mashed potatoes and THAT’S IT!
+The night before I bought a rotisserie chicken at the grocery store, whipped up some instant mashed potatoes and that’s it!

 So here are MY TOP 5 FASTEST DINNERS, followed by several more I found at the website Chow.com: